projectsyn/component-topolvm/README.md

 ## Contributing and license

 This library is licensed under [BSD-3-Clause](LICENSE).
-For information about how to contribute see [CONTRIBUTING](CONTRIBUTING.md).
+For information about how to contribute, see [CONTRIBUTING](CONTRIBUTING.md).

 [commodore]: https://syn.tools/commodore/
 [asciidoc]: https://asciidoctor.org/